telerik/xaml-docs/controls/radgridview/rows/alternating-rows.md

 __RadGridView__ allows you to have alternating rows should you need to improve readability.

-In order to define the pattern of alternation you have to set the __AlternationCount__ property.
-For example if you want to alternate each second row, you have to set its value to __2__.
-Setting it to __3__ makes each third row to be alternated.
+In order to define the pattern of alternation, you have to set the __AlternationCount__ property.
+For example, if you want to alternate each second row, you have to set its value to __2__.
+Setting the __AlternationCount__ property to __3__ shows an alternating color for each third row.

 #### __[XAML] Example 1: Setting the AlternationCount Property:__